 Q: What if my eggs don’t fertilize?

 A: The normal fertilization rate for IVF using intracytoplasmic sperm injection (ICSI) is approximately 70-80%.
 If an abnormally high percentage of eggs fail to fertilize, there is likely an egg quality issue, which may be due the protocol of ovarian stimulation, genetic factors, or timing of the egg retrieval.
 Failure of a large number of eggs to fertilize is a strong indicator that you should reevaluate your approach with your doctor.
-Unfortunately, if no eggs fertilize, your cycle will be cancelled.
+Unfortunately, if no eggs fertilize, your cycle at our St. Louis fertility center will be cancelled.

 Q: What are my options if I decide not to use my stored embryos?